 What does else does Redd sell?

 Crazy Redd, or Jolly Redd as he goes by now, deals in the fancy and the fake.
-He’s out to become a billionaire selling forgeries, but he has a few things actually worth your time, too.
-Besides paintings and sculptures, Jolly Redd’s Treasure Trawler has a few unique furniture items on sale, though the price he demands is often far higher than they’re worth.
+He’s out to become a bellionaire selling forgeries, but he has a few things actually worth your time, too.
+Besides paintings and sculptures, Jolly Redd’s Treasure Trawler has a few unique furniture items on sale.
+These items are usually in colors that your island doesn’t carry, though the price he demands is often far higher than they’re worth.

 What to do with Redd’s fake items